Balboa Pavilion: Design

 With the extension of the Red Car line, People began to flock to Balboa and some purchased lots, and, thus, the Newport Investment Company's plan worked.

 The original building had a second story meeting room and a first story bathhouse.
 In the bathhouse, people could change from street attire into rented "bathing suits."
 Soon, yearly Fourth of July bathing beauty parades brought large gatherings of people to Balboa.

 Big Band era

 The 1930s ushered in the Big Band era.
 On weekends the Pavilion featured such prominent bands as Count Basie, Benny Goodman, and the Dorsey Brothers.
 Phil Harris and his band played regularly on weekdays.
-The dance step called the "Balboa" originated at the Balboa Pavilion and swept across the United States.
+The dance style called the "Balboa" originated at the Balboa Pavilion and swept across the United States.

 The Pavilion had several upstairs and downstairs card rooms where patrons would gamble.

 Until the later 1930s, the Pavilion offered speed boat rides.
 Two speedy 35 ft boats would take off full speed from underneath the Balboa Pavilion with sirens blaring and race out of the bay and into the Pacific Ocean.